wa1tnr/ard-disc-wiki-tnr-sandbox/basicsOfProgramming.md-sbx.md

 // END.
 ```

-*Add a placeholder function called `haha()` that will (later on) contain something interesting to do after starting the Serial going (which lets you print stuph out).*
+*Add a placeholder function called `haha()` that will (later on)
+contain something interesting to do, after starting the Serial going
+(which lets you print stuph out).*

 ```cpp